badoet/ionic-framework/core/src/components/card/readme.md

-# ion-card
+# syg-card

 Cards are a standard piece of UI that serves as an entry point to more detailed information.
-A card can be a single component, but is often made up of some header, title, subtitle, and content. `ion-card` is broken up into several sub-components to reflect this.
-Please see `ion-card-content`, `ion-card-header`, `ion-card-title`, `ion-card-subtitle`.
+A card can be a single component, but is often made up of some header, title, subtitle, and content. `syg-card` is broken up into several sub-components to reflect this.
+Please see `syg-card-content`, `syg-card-header`, `syg-card-title`, `syg-card-subtitle`.

 <!-- Auto Generated Below -->